MagdalenaChmielewska/website_using_Materialize/README.md

 # website_using_Materialize

-This project was created to learn [Materialize](http://materializecss.com), a CSS Framework based on Material Design.
+This project was created to learn [Materialize](http://materializecss.com), a modern responsive front-end framework based on Material Design.
 All photos are coming from [Gratisography](http://www.gratisography.com/).

 ## Online